Find the Right Mastectomy for You at Southcoast Breast Center

 Recovery after mastectomy can take from four to eight weeks.
 You may experience pain and discomfort, but taking your prescribed pain relievers on schedule will help keep the pain under control.

 Some women opt to have breast reconstruction after a mastectomy, while others may prefer to use a breast prosthetic.
-This is a fabricated breast you slip into a bra or attach by other means.
-Still others are most comfortable living “breast free.”
+This is a fabricated breast; you slip into a bra or attach it by other means.
+Still, others are most comfortable living “breast free.”

-Regardless of your choice, it will take some time to adjust to a reconstructed breast or the absence of a breast.
-Many women find comfort in talking with therapists, support groups, and friends and family about the emotional aspects of a mastectomy.
+Regardless of your choice, it may take time to adjust to a reconstructed breast or the absence of a breast.
+Many women find comfort in talking with therapists, support groups, and friends and family about the emotional aspects.